NethServer/ns8-docs/log_server.rst

   You can find it in Cloud Log Manager webapp, under Users and Companies > Companies.
 * **Export start date**: Specify from when logs should be forwarded.
 You can choose the last timestamp [#last_timestamp]_ or manually enter a date and time.

 You can access your logs at https://naradmin.nethesis.it/.

-Your cluster is identified by a unique value, which can be found on
-Cloud Log Manager settings panel.
+To locate the unique key identifier for your cluster in Cloud Log Manager, start by navigating to the ``Settings`` section and select ``System Logs``, here find the active Loki instance card and open its menu, click on ``Configure Cloud Log Manager`` and here you can find the unique key value identifying your cluster that is displayed inside an inline notification.

 .. rubric:: Footnotes